Helena-Yuhan-Liu/MDGL-main/README.md

 In the folder `bin/` there is the code for the evidence accumulation task (Figure 3C in [1]).
 The saved data for Figure 3C is already included and you can load them using 'plot_results.py'.
 You can generate data from five more runs (of BPTT, e-prop and MDGL) by running 'sh run_AccuCues.sh default' (may take a few days) and visualize the saved data using 'plot_results.py'.
 In the folder `lsnn/` you may find the source code of the lsnn package retained from [2].

 Instead of modifying the gradient using @tf.custom_gradient and exploiting Tensorflow's automatic differentiation, this code explicitly computes all quantities involved in MDGL (i.e. eligibility trace and modulatory learning signals), in order to have them available for analysis.
-A consequence of this is that this code is memory intensive (e.g. eligibility trace tensor for recurrent weights has a shape of B x T x N x N, where B=64, T=2000, N=100 for Fig 3C [1]) and requires 60G.
+A consequence of this is that this code is not memory optimized and requires 60G (it explicitly stores large tensors, e.g. eligibility trace tensor for recurrent weights has a shape of B x T x N x N, where B=64, T=2000, N=100 for Fig 3C [1]).

 ## Installation